One of the biggest topics in positive psychology is character strengths.

 1. Daily Strengths Awareness

-Here’s how it works: Use a journal to take notes, or ideally, use the table provided in the Daily Strengths Awareness toolkit.
+Here’s how it works: Use a journal to take notes.
 Set the alarm on your phone for three random times throughout your day (or use an app to choose random times).

 When the alarm goes off, follow these instructions:

 - Briefly describe the activity you were engaged in.
 Note the activities you performed or accomplished and avoid writing about experiences you had because of the actions of someone else.

 - Write down the emotions and feelings you experienced during the activity, being as specific as possible (e.g., “I felt happy and accomplished after presenting my new marketing campaign without stuttering.”).